 There are many reasons to use a multiple address mapper.
 A website like Wikihow has dozens of questions on this topic.
-It could be to denote various locations: it could be a road trip to San Francisco, heat maps, or it could be a map for business purposes.
-With the rise of the digital transformation, there are many map software and digital solutions on the market, like ESRI Solutions, Google LLC, and HERE Technologies.
+It could be to denote various locations: a road trip to San Francisco, heat maps, or a map for business purposes.
+With the rise of digital transformation, many map software and digital solutions are available on the market, like ESRI Solutions, Google LLC, and HERE Technologies.

-So here’s the tricky question: How do I know which mapping tool to choose?
+So here’s the tricky question: How do I know which mapping tool to choose to map multiple addresses?

 Table of Contents